fivdi/onoff/README.md

 - [callback] - An optional completion callback that gets one argument (err), where err is reserved for an error object.

 Write GPIO value asynchronously.
-If no completion callback is specified read returns a Promise that resolves with no value on success or rejects with an Error object on failure.
+If no completion callback is specified write returns a Promise that resolves with no value on success or rejects with an Error object on failure.